Nstrombo/nstrombo.com/src/content/work/Robowranglers.md

 ##### 2020:
- As part of our offseason after 2019, we made X19 a swerve test bed.
+ As part of our offseason after 2019 we made X19, a swerve drive test bot.
 I assisted the design team with integrating the COTS swerve modules with a new design method for the team.
 148 had previously relied exxtensively on sheet metal construction, but X19 was a test of using aluminum extrusion and markforge printed brackets to adapt the different structural pieces.
 This design was a huge success and a great programming platform for the team leading into 2020.
 While I was lucky enough to help once again to design the drive, the turret, and system integration in 2020, the season was cut short due to covid.

+---

+##### 2018 Robot in the Pits
 ![](FRC148-2.png)

+##### 2018 Robot Promo Shot
 ![](UppercutEdit.png)

+##### Early Lifter Mechanism from 2019
 ![](lifterfrc.png)